xonq/mycotools/mycotools/USAGE.md

 # Mycotools Pipelines
 ## Phylogenetic analysis

-The goal of many phylogenetic analyses is to construct a robust phylogeny of a gene family with a focus on a specific node containing homologs of interest.

-A key component of robust phylogenetic reconstruction is adequately sampling homologous genes within a gene family.
-MycotoolsDB enables adequate sampling by providing a nearly comprehensive database of available fungal genomic data.
-However, there are two problems with increased sampling: 1) the alignment used to generate large phylogenies loses resolution for some nodes because the alignment is created from many sequences and 2) computational complexity increases with sample size.
+A key component of robust phylogenetic reconstruction is adequately sampling.
+MycotoolsDB enables adequate sampling by providing a near-comprehensive database of available fungal genomic data.
+Despite the benefits of increased sampling, there are two prominent problems:
+1) the alignment used to generate large phylogenies loses resolution because it is derived from many sequences and
+2) computational complexity increases with sample size.
 For some genes, such as ITS, one can usually assume that the gene family is strictly vertically inherited, so the dataset can be cut down to closely related organisms.
-For most other genes, it is not valid to assume the gene family is vertically conserved.
-Therefore, it is important to systematically truncate the dataset into a smaller group of gene homologs.
-This is accomplished by iteratively constructing phylogenies, identifying loose groups of homologs, truncating the data to these homologs, and repeating until a manageable tree is obtained.
+For most other genes, it is not valid to assume the gene family is vertically conserved because horizontal transfer is a prominent form of gene evolution in Fungi.
+Therefore, it is important to systematically truncate the dataset into a manageable set of gene homologs.
+This is accomplished by iteratively constructing phylogenies, identifying gene family homologs, truncating the data to these homologs, and repeating until a manageable tree is obtained.
 On its own, this analysis requires elaborate integration of multiple independent softwares, but Mycotools takes care of the bulk of this work.